jaimiles23/Multiplication-Medley/0_planning/skill_plan.md

 #### Custom Practice
 This mode asks users questions based on the metrics collected about them.
 Practice is structured from 4 differnet activities:
   1. **Recent errors**: correct recent questions.
-  2. **High error tables**: if user mistakes a table past a certian threshold.
+  2. **High error tables**: if user mistakes a table past a certain threshold.
-  3. **High frequency errors**: if user messes up a table more often than others.
+  3. **High relative errors**: if user messes up a table more often than others.
   4. **New tables**: Recommend practicing a questions above average times table.

 NOTE: thresholds are subject to change.